Global catastrophic risk: Lack of historical precedent

 Humanity has never suffered an existential catastrophe and if one were to occur, it would necessarily be unprecedented.
 Therefore, existential risks pose unique challenges to prediction, even more than other long-term events, because of observation selection effects.
-Unlike with most events, the failure of a complete extinction event to occur in the past is not evidence against their likelihood in the future, because every world that has experienced such an extinction event has no observers, so regardless of their frequency, no civilization observes existential risks in its history.
+Unlike with most events, the failure of a complete extinction event to occur in the past is not evidence against their likelihood in the future, because every world that has experienced such an extinction event has gone unobserved by humanity.
+Regardless of civilization collapsing events' frequency, no civilization observes existential risks in its history.
 These anthropic issues may partly be avoided by looking at evidence that does not have such selection effects, such as asteroid impact craters on the Moon, or directly evaluating the likely impact of new technology.

 To understand the dynamics of an unprecedented, unrecoverable global civilizational collapse (a type of existential risk), it may be instructive to study the various local civilizational collapses that have occurred throughout human history.
 For instance, civilizations such as the Roman Empire have ended in a loss of centralized governance and a major civilization-wide loss of infrastructure and advanced technology.
 However, these examples demonstrate that societies appear to be fairly resilient to catastrophe; for example, Medieval Europe survived the Black Death without suffering anything resembling a civilization collapse despite losing 25 to 50 percent of its population.

 Incentives and coordination

-There are economic reasons that can explain why so little effort is going into existential risk reduction.
-It is a global public good, so we should expect it to be undersupplied by markets.
-Even if a large nation invests in risk mitigation measures, that nation will enjoy only a small fraction of the benefit of doing so.
-Furthermore, existential risk reduction is an intergenerational global public good, since most of the benefits of existential risk reduction would be enjoyed by future generations, and though these future people would in theory perhaps be willing to pay substantial sums for existential risk reduction, no mechanism for such a transaction exists.
+There are economic reasons that can explain why so little effort is going into global catastrophic risk reduction.
+First, it is speculative and may never happen, so many people focus on other more pressing issues.
+It is also a global public good, so we should expect it to be undersupplied by markets.
+Even if a large nation invested in risk mitigation measures, that nation would enjoy only a small fraction of the benefit of doing so.
+Furthermore, global catastrophic risk reduction can be thought of as an intergenerational global public good.
+Since most of the hypothetical benefits of the reduction would be enjoyed by future generations, and though these future people would perhaps be willing to pay substantial sums for risk reduction, no mechanism for such a transaction exists.